dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 The other 8 resurrection nodes are from the 8 ghosts.

-These registry_entrys are synthetically created (see earlier UPDATES below on how this is done):
+These registry_entrys are synthetically created (see earlier UPDATES below on how this is done).
+These are always tagged for resurrection by the gatekeeper:

 ```
   "ghost_1_1_17_62": {
     "status": "ghost",